mahjongg2/ZX81plus38/README.md

 The ZX81 memory map is divided into four 16K parts.

-The first (lower) 16K part, contains the ROM (as it’s only 8K, you would normally get a echo of the first 8K in the second 8K, but the 27C256 contains 32K, so you can put something else there). this ROM-space is normally set to 16K default, and you can use the second 8K for ROM expansions, such as the SD-Card reader firmware on the (PSG) sound + SD-card expansion board that I'm planning to design.
+The first (lower) 16K part, contains the ROM (as it’s only 8K, you would normally get a echo of the first 8K in the second 8K, but the 27C256 contains 32K, so you can put something else there). this ROM-space is normally set to 16K default, so you can use the second 8K for ROM expansions, such as the SD-Card reader firmware on the (PSG) sound + SD-card expansion board that I'm planning to design. but you can force the ROM-space with a jumper to be only 8K, and then the second 8K becomes RAM.

 The second 16K part, is the normal RAM area.